YotamAmrani/webCrawler/README.md

 # How to use the crawler:
 Assuming both files are at the same directory,
 Access the crawler directory through the CMD and Run the crawler:
-   python "your_starting_node_url" _depth
+   'python "your_starting_node_url" _depth'

- An example run would be: python "https://www.geeksforgeeks.org/" 1
+ An example run would be: 'python "https://www.geeksforgeeks.org/" 1'

+   in this run we will search for the images in https://www.geeksforgeeks.org/ (i.e. depth 0), and the images
+   of it's 'neighbors' web pages (i.e. depth 1), and store them.